vueuse/schema-org/docs/schema/webpage.md

 # Vue Schema.org WebPage

-**Type**: `defineWebPage(webPage: WebPage)`
+- **Type**: `defineWebPage(webPage: WebPage)`

   Describes a single page on a WebSite.
 Acts as a container for sub-page elements (such as Article).

   Acts as a connector from a page's content to the parent WebSite (and in turn, to the Organization).

+- **Type**: `defineWebPagePartial(webPage: DeepPartial<WebPage>)`

+  Alias: defineWebPage, less strict types.
+Useful for augmentation.

 ## Useful Links